-The Code of Conduct and Ethics ("Code") applies to all employees, officers and trustees of FCR and its subsidiaries.
+The Code of Conduct and Ethics ("Code") applies to all employees, officers, trustees or directors of FCR and its subsidiaries.
 It is an important tool that is intended to assist each of us to remain committed to FCR's values and make the right decisions in our work environment every day.